 When you buy a grave you purchase the rights of burial in that grave for a set period of time.
 If the lease is not renewed, the burial rights will run out.
 No further internments may then be allowed in the grave.

-What happens when the lease expires on old graves for 100 years?
+What happens when the lease expires on a grave and isn't renewed?

-The grave then becomes the responsibility and property of Doncaster Council.
+The grave Rights and responsibility revert back to The City of Doncaster Council.